Adorno-Lab/sas_robot_driver_unitree_z1/README.md

 ### Docker Instructions

 #### Prerequisites:
-- Docker installed with sudo permisions.
+- Docker with sudo permisions.
 - Prepare the Unitree Z1 arm.

 1. Clone this repository